MrNick-code/MrNick-code/README.md

 **`Research & Development`**

 Majoring in Engineering Physics at Lorena School of Engineering from University of São Paulo.
-I'm passionate to physics and want to dig my self into the development of algortihms & devices in various ares.
-I'm interested in brain-computer interface, quantum mechanics, solid state physics, eletronics, optics, instrumentation and scientific computation.
+I'm passionate to physics and want to dig my self into the development of algorithms & devices in various areas.
+I'm interested in solid state physics, QM, electronics, magnonics, photonics, BCI and DFT.

 ---